!

 12. Isengard - Storm of evil (1994, Vinterskugge, Peaceville records, CDVILE 61)

-t track in a vein that only excisted on this song.
+A brilliant track in a vein that only excisted on this song.
 It always makes me think of Joy Division and I think it has something to do with the synthlead.
 Ian Curtis may find his ultimate replacement in Gylve when the Division are about to do their renunion tour?
 Only true belivers!!!

 13. Bathory - Ring of gold (2002, Nordland 1, Black Mark Productions, BMCD 666-18)